What Is Hot/Cold Therapy? And When to Use It!

 This pain therapy is used to slow down the blood circulation in the affected area, which helps bring down swelling and painful inflammation.
 Muscle spasms can also be avoided with the application of cold packs on a swollen, bruised, or injured area.

 Cold therapy is ideal for the prompt treatment of sprains, bumps, strains or bruises, resulting from a sports injury or heavy lifting.

 Ice gel packs are generally used to ensure that a constant supply of cold therapy is applied to relieve the pain and bring down the swelling.
-The Versa Pac Reusable Cold Pack and the ACE Cold Compress are two products that help ensure effective cold therapy to treat any new injuries or bruises.
+The Versa Pac Reusable Cold Pack and the Duro-Med Instant Ice Compress are two products that help ensure effective cold therapy to treat any new injuries or bruises.